Cellomaster87/100-Days-of-Swift/Project12/README.md

 ----
 That’s it!
 You can find the code for all the three versions of the project [here].
 Please let me know if something is amiss or suspiciously wrong.
-Please don’t forget to drop a hello and a thank you to _Paul_ for all his great work (you can find him on [Twitter]) and don’t forget to visit the _100 Days Of Swift_ initiative [page].
+Please don’t forget to drop a hello and a thank you to _Paul_ for all his great work (you can find him on [www.twitter.com/twostraws]) and don’t forget to visit the _100 Days Of Swift_ initiative [www.hackingwithswift.com/100].